Erbenos/pcp-statsd-c/GSoC-proposal.md

 ```
 <metricname>,<tagname>=<tagvalue>:<value>|<type>
 ```
-Instance will be identified by the tag of the same name eg.:
+Instance will be identified by the tag of the same name e.g.:
 ```
 <metricname>,<instance>=<identifier>:<value>|<type>
 ```